Home > HVAC > HVAC Repair Cost: A Homeowner’s Pricing Guide

 Think of it this way: you wouldn’t put a brand-new engine in a car with a rusted-out frame.
 The same logic applies to your HVAC system.
 Pouring money into an old, inefficient unit that’s likely to break down again soon might not be the best use of your budget.
 On the other hand, a simple, inexpensive repair on a relatively new system is usually a no-brainer.
 The key is understanding where your system falls on that spectrum.
 This is where professional guidance becomes invaluable, helping you weigh the short-term savings of a repair against the long-term efficiency and reliability of a new residential HVAC system.

-The 50% Rule: A Quick Guideline
+The 50% Rule: Your Go-To Guideline

 A great starting point for this decision is what the industry calls the “50% rule.”
 It’s a simple guideline: if the cost of a repair is 50% or more of the cost of a new, comparable system, you should seriously consider replacement.
 This is especially true for older units.
 For example, spending $2,500 to fix a 15-year-old air conditioner when a new one costs $5,000 is a tough sell.
 You’re investing a large sum into equipment that’s already near the end of its typical lifespan, and you won’t get the benefits of a new warranty or improved energy efficiency.